snorklerjoe/snorklerjoe/README.md

 ### Hello!

-I deeply enjoy tinkering with electronics, and love getting into software projects as well.
+I enjoy tinkering with electronics, and love getting into software projects as well.
 When the two can intersect, that's where I am doubly fascinated!

 A handful of my projects are documented and/or published here.